rahulgopinath/rahulgopinath.github.io/_posts/2021-09-09-fault-inducing-grammar.markdown

 <form name='python_run_form'>
 <button type="button" name="python_run_all">Run all</button>
 </form>

+This post is the implementation of my paper [*Input Algebras*](https://rahul.gopinath.org/publications/#gopinath2021input)

 In my previous post on [DDSet](/post/2020/08/03/simple-ddset/) I explained how one can abstract failure inducing inputs.
 The idea is that given an input such as `'1+((2*3/4))'` which induces a